SeniorNet: Milestones

 1986 – SeniorNet opens their first "Learning Centers".

 1987 – Newsline, SeniorNet's quarterly newsletter, makes its debut.

 1988 – The first national conference is held at the University of San Francisco.
-The theme is ‘Building a Community of Computer-Using Seniors’.
+The theme is "Building a Community of Computer-Using Seniors".
 Sponsors include Apple Computer, Pacific Telesis, the Markle Foundation, and the Ophthalmologic Surgery Society.

 1990 – SeniorNet is incorporated as a 501c(3) educational non-profit organization and establishes its first independent headquarters in San Francisco.
 Don Rawitch writes and debuts the "Seniornet Song".

 1992 – SeniorNet goes global with a new Learning Center opened in Wellington, New Zealand.
-This year IBM becomes a major sponsor and supporter, sponsoring twelve new centers in cooperation with other companies, and later co-sponsoring seven more Learning Centers along with NYNEX.
+IBM becomes a major sponsor and supporter, sponsoring twelve new centers in cooperation with other companies, and later co-sponsoring seven more Learning Centers along with NYNEX.

-1997 – SeniorNet launches a new program, the Solutions Forum, sponsored by Met Life, to allow seniors to collaborate on the Internet to address important national and global issues.
+1997 – SeniorNet launches a new program, the Solutions Forum, sponsored by Met Life, to allow seniors to collaborate on the internet to address important national and global issues.
 Ann Wrixton becomes SeniorNet's Executive Director.

-1998 – In collaboration with Microsoft, the AARP and Sony Lifetime Connections, SeniorNet introduces over 50,000 seniors across the U.S. to computers.
-SeniorNet launches "SeniorNet at Sea," a program with World Explorer Cruises to teach computers on board cruise ships.
+1998 – In collaboration with Microsoft, the AARP, and Sony Lifetime Connections, SeniorNet introduces over 50,000 seniors across the U.S. to computers.
+SeniorNet launches "SeniorNet at Sea", a program with World Explorer Cruises to teach computers on board cruise ships.

-2001 – The eBay Foundation pledges a 5-year one-million dollar grant to SeniorNet to help bridge the digital divide.
+2001 – The eBay Foundation pledges a five-year, one-million dollar grant to SeniorNet to help bridge the digital divide.
 SeniorNet partners with SeniorWorld Japan to develop Learning Centers in Japan.

 2002 – SeniorNet embarks on a nationally televised public service announcement about their programs supported by a grant from the Skoll Foundation.

 2003 – SeniorNet serves as the test site for IBM's Web Adaptation Technology to provide visual and auditory support for individuals viewing web sites.
 PeopleChart funds and produces an online Medical Records Center for SeniorNet.
-It was approved for association with the Committee on Non-Governmental Organizations of the Dept. of Public Information of the United Nations to disseminate information about aging and technology.
-SeniorNet becomes a PBS Program Club and offers the first Program Club discussion on the Internet.
+It was approved for association with the Committee on Non-Governmental Organizations of the Department of Public Information of the United Nations to disseminate information about aging and technology.
+SeniorNet becomes a PBS Program Club and offers the first Program Club discussion on the internet.

 2004 – Kristin Fabos, a former board of directors member, becomes Executive Director of SeniorNet.
 A national alliance is formed with the non-partisan By the People to engage individuals in civic issues.

 2005 – With funding from SeniorCorps and the UPS Foundation, SeniorNet establishes a Retired Technology Volunteers program to identify, recruit, and support older adults who use computer technology in volunteer work in their communities.

-2007 – SeniorNet opened its first Spanish-language Learning Center in Corpus Christi, Texas.
+2007 – SeniorNet opens its first Spanish-language Learning Center in Corpus Christi, Texas.

-2020 – SeniorNet in Whanganui, New Zealand searched for more tech-savvy volunteers to help teach seniors about mobile phones and how to manage mobile banking, social media, and online shopping amidst COVID-19 pandemic.
+2020 – SeniorNet in Whanganui, New Zealand searches for more tech-savvy volunteers to help teach seniors about mobile phones and how to manage mobile banking, social media, and online shopping amidst the COVID-19 pandemic.